CrowdDynamicsLab/CMAP/README.md

 # CRP-based Multifacet Activity Profiling Model (CMAP)

-CMAP is a compact, generative framework for participant behavior representation on social learning platforms.
+CMAP is a compact, generative framework for learning participant behavior representations on social media platforms.
 It jointly models the temporal evolution of content, behavior and inter-participant links in a unified latent framework, integrated with the Chinese Restaurant Process (Pitman-Yor) to effectively deal with behavior skew and data sparsity.

-This model was proposed in the following paper:
+If this code is helpful in your research, please cite the following publication

-> Adit Krishnan, Ashish Sharma and Hari Sundaram, "Learning Fine-grained Latent Representations of Online User Behavior in the Presence of Skew and Sparsity",
-> 27th ACM International Conference on Information and Knowledge Management (CIKM'18)
+> Krishnan, Adit, Ashish Sharma, and Hari Sundaram.
+"Insights from the Long-Tail: Learning Latent Representations of Online User Behavior in the Presence of Skew and Sparsity."
+Proceedings of the 27th ACM International Conference on Information and Knowledge Management.
+ACM, 2018.
 ## Getting Started

 These instructions will get you a copy of the model up and running on your local machine.